douglaslloyd/integration-platform-docs/docs/integration-manager/quickstart-install.md

 5. The application.properties file can be used for a variety of configurations to tailor Integration Manager to your requirements and environment.
 See the Server Administration documentation for a description of available properties.
 6. ANY change to the application.properties file will require a restart of the service.
    * Go to Windows → Administrative Tools → Services.
-   * Right click on Actian Integration Manager to stop, start, or restart.
+   * Right-click on Actian Integration Manager to stop, start, or restart.

      :::note